Editor in Chief

 In case her multiple cats and increasingly esoteric hobbies were not enough of a giveaway, Madeline’s ultimate goal is to surreptitiously become a hermit without anyone being the wiser.
 Madeline graduated from Ohio University with BS and BA degrees in education and English.
 She is a first-year ETA and teaches at an all-boys’ high school in Gwangyang.

 Mailé loves making zines and thinks public libraries are the most punk concept ever.
 They graduated from Ohio University’s Honors Tutorial College with a BFA in stage management and a certificate in global leadership.
-A first-year ETA, they teach at a middle school in Gumi.
+They are a first-year ETA and teach at a middle school.

 Before coming to South Korea, Nicole worked as an English teacher in Changsha, China.
 She enjoys reading, writing, and taking photos in her free time.
 She loves potatoes in all their many forms and not-so-secretly dreams of hosting a potato-themed party where all the foods are various forms of potatoes.
 Nicole is a first-year ETA and teaches at a high school in Mokpo.
 She is from Brooklyn, New York and graduated from Dartmouth College with double majors in history and Asian and Middle Eastern studies.